Chapter 4. IPFW Dummynet and Traffic Shaping

 The queue mask, set to show the full destination address and destination port is highlighted.

-Note that the port number is displayed in hexadecimal.
-A decimal/hexadecimal calculator may save you some confusion if you are looking at a lot of queue displays.
+Note that port numbers are displayed in hexadecimal.
+A decimal/hexadecimal calculator may be helpful when looking at a lot of queue displays.

-Testing Separate Static Queues and Pipes Equally Weighted
+Testing Separate Static Queues and Pipes Equally Weighted.
+Refer to paragraphs below.

-Since the queues were equally weighted, the result was that the transmission rate for both ended up at about 139Kbits/sec or roughly half of the previous transmission.
+Since the queues were equally weighted, the result was that the transmission bitrate for both queues was reduced to about half of the transmission bitrate before the second transmission started.

 Queue characteristics can be changed at any time, even during an active flow.
-Consider the case below where, during simultaneous transmission through queues of equal weight, the queue weights were modifed as follows:
+Consider the case below where, during simultaneous transmission through queues of equal weight, the queue weight of the second queue was modified as follows:

 This change can be effected by the command: